 Our bed and breakfast is located beside Mörttjärns Nature Reserve among the lakes and forests of Kroppefjäll.
 Here, we strongly believe in the virtues of coming close to nature and strive to help our guests relax and unwind.
 Therefore we encourage visitors to experience the beautiful hiking, running and biking tracks winding through the hills and valleys.
 You will find something for all levels.
 From a gentle stroll around the park grounds to the 15km hike on ‘Karl Den Tolvtes’ trail.
-There is also a sauna, numerous lake swim spots and even an outdoor gym under construction.
+There is also a sauna, numerous lake swim spots and even an outdoor gym and a bike park.
 Of course, you can also take it easy in our cosy lounge, have a game of ping pong or take a coffee overlooking the forest.
 Our bed and breakfast is adapted for accessibility to suite varying mobility needs and we work hard to source eco-labeled and sustainable products.

 Welcome to Kroppefjäll!